Spin glass phase at zero temperature in the Edwards-Anderson model: Introduction

 \subsection{Size of the critical droplet}

-The next result concerns the size of the so-called ``critical droplet'' of an edge, an object that has attracted some recent attention~\cite{arguinetal21}.
-This is defined as follows.
+The next result concerns the size of the so-called ``critical droplet'' of an edge, an object that has attracted some recent attention~\cite{arguinetal21}, where the critical droplets in two related models --- the ``highly disordered model'' and the ``strongly disordered model'' --- were studied and shown to be finite in the infinite volume limit.
+The critical droplet in our context is defined as follows.
 Take any edge $e = \{i,j\}$.
 Let $\sigma^1$ be the energy minimizing configuration under the constraint that $\sigma_i = \sigma_j$, and let $\sigma^2$ be the energy minimizing configuration under the constraint that $\sigma_i = -\sigma_j$.
 It is easy to see that $\sigma^1$ and $\sigma^2$ do not depend on the value of $J_e$, and for any value of $J_e$ (keeping all other fixed), the ground state of the system is either $\sigma^1$ or $\sigma^2$.
 The critical droplet is the set of sites where $\sigma^1$ and $\sigma^2$ disagree.
-Under the free boundary condition on $G$, this is not completely well-defined, because if a set $A$ fits the above definition, then so does $V \setminus A$.
+Under the free or periodic boundary conditions on $G$, this is not completely well-defined, because if a set $A$ fits the above definition, then so does $V \setminus A$.
 In this case we define the size of the critical droplet (which is our main object of interest) as the minimum of $|A|$ and $|V \setminus A|$.

 Let $D(e)$ be the critical droplet of an edge $e$, in the setting of Theorem \ref{mainthm}.
-The following theorem gives a lower bound on the expected value of the size of $D(e)$. \begin{thm} Let $D(e)$ be as above.
+Note that unlike the ``droplet'' $A$ in Theorem \ref{fractalthm}, it is not hard to show that the critical droplet $D(e)$ is a connected set.
+The following theorem, proved in Section \ref{dropletthmpf}, gives a lower bound on the expected value of the size of $D(e)$. \begin{thm} Let $D(e)$ be as above.
 Then, in the setting of Theorem \ref{mainthm},

 where $C$ is a positive constant depending only on $\alpha$, $\beta$, $\gamma$ and $\delta$. \end{thm} Specializing to the case $V= \{0,1,\ldots,L\}^d$ with the usual boundary (or with free or periodic boundary), where $|V^\circ|$ and $|E|$ are of order $L^d$, $|B|$ is of order $L^{d-1}$, $\beta=d$ and $\delta = 1$, we obtain the following corollary. \begin{cor} If $V= \{0,1,\ldots,L\}^d$ with the usual boundary and with any given disorder-independent boundary condition (or with free or periodic boundary), then